Kenya is located in East Africa and is bordered by Somalia, Ethiopia, Sudan, Uganda and Tanzania.

 Kijabe (kih-JAH-bee) is located about an hour northwest of Kenya’s capital city, Nairobi.
 It sits on the edge of the Great Rift Valley at an elevation of about 7,000 feet.
 Kijabe is a large mission station that is home to Kijabe Hospital, a CURE International Hospital, Moffat Bible College and Rift Valley Academy (a boarding school for children of missionaries from all over Africa).

 Kijabe Hospital was founded in 1916 and is run by the Africa Inland Church, the largest Protestant denomination in Kenya.
 It is a 285-bed (soon to be a 360-bed, in July 2014) facility that has grown to become one of the most respected Kenyan hospitals offering care to poor and non-poor alike.
 The complex draws patients from all parts of Kenya, Somalia, and occasionally Sudan and Uganda.
 A large percentage of patients are traditional Maasai pastoralists.

-Click on this interactive map to see satellite pictures of where we will be – drag the “A” to centre as you click “+” to zoom in.
+Click on this interactive map to see satellite pictures of where we are – drag the “A” to centre as you click “+” to zoom in.